riccardosamperna/prednet/README.md

-# A closer look to the "PredNet": investigation of human attention mechanism on artificial neural networks
+# A closer look at the "PredNet": investigation of human attention mechanism on artificial neural networks

 ## prednet